 The Imperial County Local Agency Formation Commission (LAFCO) is an independent local government agency that oversees boundary changes such as annexations, detachments, incorporations, and extension of services between the county, the cities, and the special districts.
 There is one LAFCO for every county in California.
-The Imperial LAFCO consists of 5 members: 2 County Board of Supervisors representing the County of Imperial, 2 City Council Members representing the 7 Cities in Imperial County, and 1 Public Member representing the public in Imperial County.
+The Imperial LAFCO consists of 5 members: 2 county board of supervisors representing Imperial County, 2 city council members representing the 7 cities in Imperial County, and 1 public member representing the public in Imperial County.

 Local Agency Formation Commissions (LAFCOs) are responsible for coordinating logical and timely changes in local government boundaries and conducting special studies that review ways to reorganize, simplify, and streamline governmental structures.
 In addition, LAFCO prepares a sphere of influence for each city and special district in the county.
 The Commission’s efforts are directed at ensuring that services are provided efficiently and economically while protecting agricultural and open-space lands.